 Previous issues of Fält

-Fält #8, june 2017, contain texts ranging from plant cultivation and plant dyeing to queer abstraction, artists on the move and the excluding structures present in the field of art.
+Fält No. 8, June 2017, contain texts ranging from plant cultivation and plant dyeing to queer abstraction, artists on the move and the excluding structures present in the field of art.
 For the very first time we have included a poster, produced by the artist Bernadette Wolbring.
 The issue contain contributions from and interviews with Abir Boukhari, Macarena Dusant, Éva Mag, Omar Sadek & Bernadette Wolbring.

 Fält No. 7, June 2016, describes our work in the Swamp Storytelling project.
 It was published during “Träskbiennalen 2016”, and contains contributions from the Hägersten Botanical Gardens, Ingela Ihrman, Mikael Lindahl, and others